keycloak/keycloak-community/design/user-event-spi.md

 either synchronously (the approve/reject decision is made right away by the listener), or the listener can signal that the decision is delegated for asynchronous processing.
 Notice that not all event types support interaction.

-**When an event is approved** the SPI doesn't interfere with the User Action in any way.
+**When an event is approved:**
+* The SPI doesn't interfere with the User Action in any way.

 **When an event is rejected:**
 * The SPI throws an exception.